MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup.md

    ![Expanded Profile info](media/expanded-profile-info.png "Expanded Profile info")

-8. Review the info in this last page.
+8. Review the info in the last page.
 To make changes, select the **Edit** button below each section.
 When you're done, select **Finish Adding**.

    ![Review page with Edit buttons](media/review-page.png "Review page with Edit buttons")